Mayor's charity rugby day

 “We wanted to promote our amazing local clubs and show as many women and girls as possible, that this sport is a great opportunity to socialise and stay fit.

-“So please come along and support the clubs and the charities Lupus UK and Sateda, who do such incredible work that touch the lives of so many.
+“Thank you to everyone who came along and supported the clubs and the charities Lupus UK and Sateda, who do such incredible work that touch the lives of so many.

-“Of course, a big thank you to the clubs who are putting aside their local rivalries to create combined squads to make this unique and exciting rugby event possible.
+“Of course, a big thank you to the clubs who put aside their local rivalries to create combined squads to make this unique and exciting rugby event possible.

 Amy Simmance, club secretary for Sheppey RFC, said: